 Although this concept is traditionally used within a business context, the same instrument can easily be repurposed for any kind of human relationship, be it private or professional.

 The main purpose of the Team Contract is to identify mutual expectations and create a solid basis for alignment, trust, and constructive interaction within a team.
-On an organizational level, it could form an integral part of the overall strategy and the Company Code of Conduct.
+On an organisational level, it could form an integral part of the overall strategy and the Company Code of Conduct.

 The Team Contract can be created via a simple three-step discussion procedure in just a few hours, depending on the size of the team.
-These discussions should ideally be guided by an external facilitator to allow the team to remain focused on the content of the dialogue and to ensure an effective process void of personal and organizational bias.
+These discussions should ideally be guided by an external facilitator to allow the team to remain focused on the content of the dialogue and to ensure an effective process void of personal and organisational bias.

 Here is how it works:

 The team’s purpose answers the question “Why does the team exist?” both in terms of the end it is trying to achieve or the future it wants to create (vision) and the means to get there (mission).

 The mission and vision statements should be authentic, meaningful, and inspirational to the team members.
 They do not need to be wholly unique, so the focus should be on getting the content right and keeping it short, preferably one sentence for each statement.

 Values are critical, because they define the team’s personality and provide team members with clarity about how to behave, thereby reducing the need for inefficient and demoralising micromanagement.